 Note: The access control mechanism in the browser extension works intact as configured in the web-console.

-Automatically logout after - You can choose how long the session should be remain logged in.
+Choose how long the session should remain logged in.
 You can choose from 15 minutes to 24 hours.
 There is no option to keep the browser extension logged in for more than 24 hours.

 4.3 Prevent Browser from Prompting to Save Passwords

 Select this option if you want to refrain the browser from saving account passwords.

 4.4 Enable Autofill Submit

 Select this option if you want the browser to auto-fill the data and submit the same.

 4.5 Automatically Log in to Extension When Logged in to Web Interface

 Select this option if you want the browser extension to be enabled concurrently with the login of the web console.